-This paper provides a brief update on the Oxfordshire Community Services Strategy and proposes a way of working with members of JHOSC, the public and other key stakeholders to ensure engagement is as effective as possible.
+This paper provides a brief update on the Oxfordshire Community Services Strategy.
 It briefly looks back over the past few months, sets out a framework for discussion to strengthen our conversations and provides an overview of what we are looking to achieve to give us a shared understanding of the programme and desired outcomes.